TIBCOSoftware/TCSTK-Cloud-CLI/README.md

 ```
 tcli [new / <task>][--debug(-d)] [--createCP(-c)] [--help(-h)]
 ```
-Note: When you run "tcli" as a loose command it will bring you in an interactive menu based on context.
+Note: When you just run "tcli" it will bring you in an interactive menu based on context.

 ### Create new Cloud starter:
 ```
 tcli new
 ```
-And anwer the questions, or provide the ansnwers inline:
+And answer the questions, or provide the answers inline:
 ```
 tcli new <name> [--template(-t)] <template-to-use>
 ```